adaptlearning/adapt_framework/.github/pull_request_template.md

 * A sentence describing each fix

 ### Update
-* A sentence describing each udpate
+* A sentence describing each update

 ### New
 * A sentence describing each new feature